The Segreants Club

 The Segreants Trust sends out an annual newsletter (The Magenta Messenger) each Autumn.
 This includes a summary of the year’s events and reports from the departing Captains.
 In addition, it highlights any important dates for the coming year.
 Please contact Mike Whetnall, Secretary to the Segreants Board, if you have any questions or input for the Messenger.

 In addition to this, the club has an email list to which we regularly send out updates including crew lists, progress reports and daily Bumps reports.
-If you would like to be added to this, please email Ryan Macpherson, the Captain of Boats.
+If you would like to be added to this, please email Alex Fellows, the Captain of Boats.

 Supporting current student members…